push-protocol/push-website/blog/2024-06-06-how-to-join-push-alpha-community/index.md

 <!--truncate-->

-The time has finally come!
+The time has finally come🚀
 The Gates to the **Push Alpha Community** are now Open!

 Do you hold or (or aspire to hold) the precious Push Alpha Access NFT?